frankenbeanies/ncmec404/Readme.md

 404.html
 --------

 To use 404.html in your own project, simply add it and link it in.
 It's that simple.
 There are no external dependencies, and JQuery is not required!
+The page is purposefully minimally styled, allowing you to integrate it into your existing site with little effort.

 api
 ---